Isaac-Fate/mathematical-analysis/_sources/Functions of Bounded Variation and Rectifiable Curves/Total Variation.md

 Now, function $V_a^x(f)$ is defined on the entire interval $[a, b]$.

-In the next chapter, we will study the Riemann-Stieltjes integral, which is more generalized definition of the Rieman intergral.
+In the next chapter, we will study the Riemann-Stieltjes integral, which is more generalized definition of the Riemann integral.
 In the texts of the Riemann-Stieltjes integral $\int_a^b f \dif \alpha$, we often assume that the integrator $\alpha$ is increasing (or slightly more generalized, monotonic){cite}`rudinPrinciplesMathematicalAnalysis1976`.